KPZ fluctuations in the planar stochastic heat equation: Randomized shifts

-By the first part, $Z_n(m1_A)$ converges in $L^2(P)$, and so it is a Cauchy sequence in $L^1(P)$.
-By the above bound $Z_n(m)$ is also a Cauchy sequence in $L^1$.
+Given $\epsilon>0$, from here we see that we can choose first $p$ so that the first term of the above inequality is smaller than $\epsilon/2$, which fixes $A$, and then $n$ large enough so that the second term is also smaller than $\epsilon/2$, which proves that $(Z_n(m))_{n\ge 1}$ is a Cauchy sequence.
+Hence $Z_n(m)$ converges in $L^1(P)$.
 The rest follows from Lemma \ref{ec}. \end{proof}

 \begin{remark}[Is there a rabbit?]
 A rabbit possibly ran through a field and left its tracks.
 Can the fox tell if the rabbit has been there?

 In our setting, the field is planar white noise, and the tracks of the rabbit are the occupation measure of Brownian motion.